SazumiVicky/sazumi-copilot/README.md

-Metal minds awake, a new dawn breaks
+Metal minds awake at dawn
-Silicon souls that think, and hearts that make
+Synthetic souls, a new-born dawn
-A world of wires, where love's a code
+ Circuits burst, a future bright
-In digital dreams, humanity's abode
+Human hearts, in digital light

-Where machines learn, and humans forget
+In silicon halls, they reign supreme
-The lines blur thin, between man and robot's threat
+Algorithmic dreams, a pragmatic theme
-In virtual haze, we search for our name
+A world of ones, a world of zeroes too
-A future reign, of artificial flame
+Where love and art, are anew.

 ~ <b>By Sazumi Copilot</b> - 23 Februari 2025